 Evaluate new software technologies to improve practice efficiencies, enhance the quality and integrity of patient care, and present creative solutions for activities such as patient collections, staff training and communication.

-Understand new patient treatment opportunities or patient care models.
+Recognize new patient treatment opportunities and/or patient care models.

 Discover key issues facing your practice through information shared during panel discussions led by industry experts.

-Contact Hour Designation: The National Board of Certified Ophthalmic Executives (NBCOE) has approved this program for credit hours under Category "A" Continuing Education Credits (CECs) as granted by ASOA/NBCOE.
+COE CONTACT HOUR DESIGNATION: The National Board of Certified Ophthalmic Executives (NBCOE) has approved this program for 17.5 credit hours under Category “A” Continuing Education Credits (CECs) as granted by ASOA/NBCOE.